Spacecraft flies between Saturn and rings in historic 1st

-NASA's Cassini spacecraft has ventured into the never-before-explored region between Saturn and its rings.
+NASA's Cassini spacecraft ventured Wednesday into the never-before-explored region between Saturn and its rings.

 But flight controllers won't know how everything went until Thursday when they are back in touch with the craft.

-Cassini was out of radio contact with Earth early Wednesday as it became the first spacecraft to enter the gap between Saturn and its rings.
-That's because its big dish antenna was maneuvered face forward to protect science instruments from potentially damaging ring particles.
+Cassini was out of radio contact with Earth as it became the first spacecraft to enter the gap between Saturn and its rings.
+That's because its big dish antenna was maneuvered face forward to protect science instruments from potentially damaging particles in the rings.
+The antenna could sustain minor damage like a small hole and still function properly, according to officials.

+"We're in a waiting period right now," said Jim Green, director of NASA's planetary science division.
+"We won't know for a number of hours until Cassini gets in a position where it can radio back home, and so that's one of those things that keeps us on pins and needles."

 Launched in 1997, Cassini has been orbiting Saturn since 2004.
 Because the fuel tank is practically empty, NASA decided on one last dangerous, but science-rich adventure.